awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 In the above example, the cuboid data for each frame in `seq1.json` is in `SeqLabel.json` in the Amazon S3 location, `s3://<customerOutputLocation>/<labelingJobName>/annotations/consolidated-annotation/output/<datasetObjectId>/SeqLabel.json`\.
 The following is an example of this label sequence file\.

-For each frame in the sequence, you see a list of 3D cubiods that were drawn for that frame\.
-Each frame includes the following information:
+For each frame in the sequence, you see the `frame-number`, `frame-name`, if applicable, `frame-attributes`, and a list of `annotations`\.
+This list contains 3D cubiods that were drawn for that frame\.
+Each annotation includes the following information:
 + An `object-name` in the format `<class>:<integer>` where `class` identifies the label category and `integer` is a unique ID across the dataset\.
 + When workers draw a cuboid, it is associated with a unique `object-id` which is associated with all cuboids that identify the same object across multiple frames\.
 + Each class, or label category, that you specified in your input manifest is associated with a `class-id`\.
 Use the `class-map` to identify the class associated with each class ID\.
 + `center-x`, `center-y`, and `center-z` are the coordinates of the center of the cuboid, in the same coordinate system as the 3D point cloud input data used in your labeling job\.
 + `length`, `width`, and `height` describe the dimensions of the cuboid\.
 + `yaw` is used to describe the orientation \(heading\) of the cuboid in radians\.
-In the current version of 3D point cloud labeling jobs, Ground Truth does not support `roll` and `pitch` measurements and these values will always be 0\.

   The `yaw` measurement in the output data is 180 degrees, or pi in radians, minus `yaw` in the right handed world coordinate system when looking down at the cuboid\.
 In other words, when looking at a cuboid from the top\-down, `yaw_in_output_data` is clockwise\-positive \(in contrast to the right handed world coordinate system, in which the top\-down view is associated with counter\-clockwise positive rotation\)\.
 When looking up from the cuboid, `yaw_in_output_data` is counterclockwise\-positive\.